EDIpack/EDIpackManuscript/Reply_RefereeA.md

 > *In Sec.
 3.3, it appears that users must manually select one of the three provided symmetry configurations to perform block-diagonalization.
 Is there a plan to extend the code to automatically detect all relevant symmetries—especially in cases where orbitals or sites possess additional symmetries that would allow further block-diagonalization of the matrix?*

 We acknowledge the referee’s observation.
 While the main code currently necessitates manual selection of one of the provided symmetry configurations, we recognize the value of automating the detection of all relevant symmetries.
 In fact, the Triqs interface ${\tt edipack2triqs}$ features an efficient algorithm to automatically recognize the symmetries of the problem and select the appropriate value for ${\tt ed\_mode}$.
-In the actual implementation of the Fortran API this can not be achieved, but we have plans to incorporate it in future release.
+In the actual version of the Fortran API this is not implemented yet, but we have plans to incorporate it in future release.
 In the current setup, this requires to accurately analyse the model Hamiltonian and the effective bath decomposition, as discussed in section 3.6, at initialization time.

 At the same time, we are actively exploring development avenues that aim to integrate more sophisticated conservation laws, which would further reduce the matrix dimensions.
 We are confident that these enhancements would improve code’s flexibility and efficiency in managing systems characterized by intricate symmetries.

 > *On page 43, it is mentioned that the spectrum obtained from ED is “inherently spiky”.
 What is the value of the broadening parameter used in these simulations?
 Including this information in the main text may improve the clarity and reproducibility of the paper.*

 We appreciate the referee's  observation.
-The extent of the Lorentzian broadening of the spectral poles is controlled by the input parameter `eps`.
-It is important to note that the value of `eps` is not fixed universally but rather is chosen based on the specific requirements of each case.
+The size of the Lorentzian broadening of the spectral poles is controlled by the input parameter `eps`.
+It is important to note that the value of `eps` is not fixed universally but rather is chosen based on the specific requirements of each simulation.
 In the particular examples discussed on page 43 of our manuscript, we have employed a broadening parameter of `eps = 0.01`, expressed in units of the half-bandwidth `D`.
-In response to the referee's valuable suggestion, we have updated the manuscript  explicitly specifying the value of this broadening parameter.
+In response to the referee's suggestion, we have updated the manuscript  explicitly specifying the value of this broadening parameter.

 > *for the display equation of $C(z)$ on page 16, summation index $m$ has lower and upper bounds, while index $n$ does not, although they are dummy variables for the same thing.
 Same for Eq.
 (14)*